-- Dashes, hyphens, and numbers: Any kind of special characters that you use is generally dangerous, it will drive you into a wall.
-Definitely, avoid dashes.
+- Dashes, hyphens, and numbers: Any kind of special character that you use is generally dangerous.
+It will drive you into a wall.
+Definitely avoid dashes.

 - Purposefully misspelled words: I know, it is like a person who accuses another of the very thing he is guilty of.
 Still, when you purposefully misspell words, you are actually creating a disaster when considering communicating your domain names to your customers.